Beryl Cook / Tom of Finland

 Tom of Finland’s (b.
 1920–d.
 1991) pioneering depictions of homosexual machismo in his images of bikers, soldiers, cowboys, sailors and labourers broadly represent queer, leather and muscle communities.
 A master draughtsman, his works gave form to an imaginative universe that, in turn, helped fuel real-world liberation movements and had significant influence on a wide range of cultural figures including the Village People, Freddie Mercury, Jean Paul Gaultier and Robert Mapplethorpe.

 Both artists have a distinct and coherent way of hyperrealising the body in images that fundamentally celebrate pleasure and deny shame.
-The exhibition further considers the means of dissemination employed by the artists during their careers: Cook's practice was widely reproduced in postcards, calendars and prints that brought her work into the homes of thousands of admirers, and Tom of Finland first published his work via proto-porn “fitness” magazines and a covert network of friends and followers.
+The exhibition further considered the means of dissemination employed by the artists during their careers: Cook's practice was widely reproduced in postcards, calendars and prints that brought her work into the homes of thousands of admirers, and Tom of Finland first published his work via proto-porn “fitness” magazines and a covert network of friends and followers.
 Often working outside of gallery and museum systems, they directly engaged with their audiences, gaining dedicated and enduring followings and subsequently impacting a wider popular culture.

-Headline Exhibition Supporter: David Kordansky Gallery
+Headline Exhibition Supporter: David Kordansky Gallery and The Studio Voltaire Council.

 1. Born Beryl Francis Lansley in 1926 in Surrey, England.
 One of four sisters, she left school at fourteen and worked in the fashion industry, which inspired her life-long interest in the way people dress and how they look.